What do you need to know about company tax?

 Resident and non-resident companies pay tax at a flat rate.
 The full company tax rate of 30% applies to all companies that are not eligible for the lower base rate entity tax rate of 25%.

-Taxable income of a company is its assessable income less all allowable deductions.
+The taxable income of a company is its assessable income less all allowable deductions.

 Companies have no tax-free threshold and do not pay the Medicare levy.